Here's a controversial take: discipline is overrated. It's what people lean on when they don't understand the game they're playing.

 When you're confused, don't do things radically away from what you know.

-That's avoidance disguised as ambition.
 Your brain is reaching for the perfect answer because it's uncomfortable with not knowing.
+It wants to escape the current discomfort by creating a new story, a new path, a new identity.

 Sometimes you don't even know what's bothering you.
 That's fine.
 Do mediocre anyway.
 The answer reveals itself through doing, not through seeking comfort.
+Not through trying to think your way into clarity.

 Be playing in the arena.
 That's not discipline.
 That's just what you gotta do.